 Jennie Hemingway is an assistant director in the Center for the Study of Masculinties and Men's Development, where she assisted with establishing CSMMD and seeking external funding.
-Jennie is currently involved in social norms research regarding dating violence, sexual assault and stalking behaviors on campus; bystander intervention programming and works with CSP graduate students on independent study and practicum hours.
-Jennie is associate faculty RPTA/CSP and has taught in the Social Work program.
-She serves on the Judicial Board and is the faculty/staff advisor to Phi Sigma Sigma Sorority at Western.
-She received her bachelor’s degree from Old Dominion University, her M.Ed. in Higher Education from the University of Idaho and is currently a student in the higher education doctoral program at Illinois State University.
+Jennie is currently involved in research regarding dating violence, sexual assault and stalking behaviors on campus, application of prevention models to interpersonal violence and bystander intervention programming.
+Other research interests include intervention and support of students in crisis, student conduct and alternative forms of conflict resolution, and higher education law and policy.
+Jennie is associate faculty in RPTA and has taught in the College Student Personnel and Social Work programs.
+She serves on the Judicial Board, Interpersonal Violence Prevention Committee, First Year Experience Leadership Committee and the Persistence/Completion Committee at Western.
+She received her bachelor’s degree from Old Dominion University, her M.Ed. in Higher Education from the University of Idaho and is currently a doctoral candidate in the higher education Ph.D program at Illinois State University.

 Jennie is involved in CSMMD, because society in general is quick to say "boys will be boys."
 In accepting this line of thinking, society misses the opportunity to explore why men are not persisting in education, are over-represented in the judicial system, are drinking and experiencing violence more and why society does not involve men in finding solutions to problems instead of always placing blame.
 Jennie is interested in addressing these issues and utilizing her discoveries to promote healthy male development.